tweag/nix_bazel_codelab/README.md

     2. Add a Java binary for the client
         - use [`java_binary()`](https://bazel.build/reference/be/java#java_binary)
         - name it `JavaLoggingClient`
-        - use `JavaLoggigClient.java` as source
+        - use `JavaLoggingClient.java` as source
         - declare a dependency on `JavaLoggingClientLibrary`
 1. Run the Java binary with
     ```